castle-engine/cge-www/htdocs/wp/wp-content/plugins/jetpack/readme.txt

 == Changelog ==
+### 15.9.1 - 2026-06-24
+#### Bug fixes
+- Fix the Social admin page rendering blank, and restore the editor sharing panel, on WordPress 6.9.

 ### 15.9 - 2026-06-09
+#### Major Enhancements
+- General: Update minimum WordPress version to 6.9.

 #### Enhancements
 - Abilities API: Register Shortlinks support for the WP.me Shortlinks module on WordPress 6.9+.
 - Admin Menu: Add sidebar redesign fields, group metadata, and saved layout data to the `/wpcom/v2/admin-menu` endpoint when the public `wp-admin-sidebar` plugin is loaded.